sszew/heart_disease_machine_learning/README.md

-# Heart Disease Machine Learning
+# Developing a Heart Disease Prediction Model (UCI Heart Disease Dataset)

 In this study, I develop and evaluate machine learning models for predicting the presence of heart disease.